jonryley/summit-growth-engine/stages/stage-0-signal.md

 - Capture the initial signal
 - Identify the account or market context
 - Record the source of the signal
-- Confirm whether there is a problem, trigger, or opportunity worth exploring
+- Assess whether a real problem, trigger, or opportunity may exist
+- Identify potential stakeholders or buying context
 - Assign an owner for next action

-## Required Output
+## Required Outputs

 - Opportunity or lead created
-- Initial summary written
+- Initial summary recorded
+- Account context identified
 - Named owner assigned
-- First next step agreed
+- Initial next action agreed

 ## Entry Criteria

-- A real signal has been observed
+- A credible signal has been identified
-- There is an identifiable organisation or buying context
+- There is an identifiable organisation, market, or buying context

 ## Exit Criteria

-- Enough evidence exists to justify formal qualification
+- Sufficient evidence exists to justify formal qualification

 ## Key Questions

-- What has happened to trigger interest
+- What triggered the signal?
-- Why now
+- Why now?
+- What problem or opportunity may exist?
-- Who is involved or affected
+- Who could be impacted or involved?
-- Is this aligned to our market and offer
+- Is this aligned to our market, capability, and strategy?